Subtrees for dynamic objects

 if we can sort point primitives into a bsp tree could we simply tree a models tree as point and then sort an entire object into the scene?
 Yes!
 To do this we introduce a new primitive called a container and we introduce the idea of dynamic objects.
 Here's what we do:

-1. Mark objects as being dynamic
+- Mark objects as being

-4. We can now insert this contain primitive into the main tree, and when it is reached during traversal we recursively traverse it's subtree.
+container primitivefor the dynamic object, which is treated as point primitive except also points to a subtree. - We can now insert this contain primitive into the main tree, and when it is reached during traversal we recursively traverse it's subtree.

 The big downside with Dynamic objects#